nxskok/pasias/docs/03-data-summaries.md

 ## # ... with 77 more rows
 ```

 Hmm, some of those are off by one.
 What do the off-by-one ones have in common?
-Let's look at more of them. verb-round- rounds off to the nearest integer (since these are actually decimal numbers):
+Let's look at more of them. ``round- rounds off to the nearest integer (since these are actually decimal numbers):

 ```r